Alvaropz/photographs_organiser/README.md

 * "creating_year_folder.py" asks you to type a "year" (f.e.: 2021) when you run the program.
 Then, it automatically creates folders and subfolders with all months (f.e: "01.
 January" format) and days (f.e: "02-04-2021" format) for each month.
 As this project was designed to work in Windows, the year folder is created in the "Desktop" folder, as it's usually easy to find any file there.

-* "reading_filespy.py" requests two paths, the first path is related to the target folder where you want to organise your pictures.
-The second path is the source folder where you want to take your pictures of.
+* "reading_filespy.py" requests two paths, the first path is related to the target folder where you want to organise your pictures (f.e.: "C:\Users\{User}\Desktop\2021").
+The second path is the source folder where you want to take your pictures of (f.e.: "C:\Users\{User}\Desktop\CopiedElements").
 Reached this point, it's important to say that the program is designed to handle the format "20200101_221106" which stands for "yyyymmdd_hhmmss".
 Said this, the program reads every file name, then if it finds a right place, it cuts the picture, then it pastes it in the right folder.

 ## Technologies: